-After three years it’s a good idea to re-pot amaryllis bulbs for continued good displays.
-Amaryllis bulbs grow best in small pots so don't be tempted to re-pot into a larger pot.
-After flowering, from January to March, remove the bulbs from the compost and gently remove as much compost as possible from around the roots, without disturbing them too much as amaryllis plants resent disturbance.
+Amaryllis don’t like their roots being disturbed, so re-pot sparingly - every three years or so is about right for a continued good display.
+They grow best in small pots so don't be tempted to choose one that’s too large.
+After flowering, from January until March, take the bulbs out of the compost and gently remove as much as possible from around the roots.
 Refill the pot with fresh compost and re-plant the bulb with a third showing above the surface.